-Cost-effectiveness estimates: extrapolation of long term data pERC discussed the Economic Guidance Panel's best estimate of the incremental cost-effectiveness ratio in patients naïve to ipilimumab treatment and patients previously treated with ipilimumab and a BRAF inhibitor.
+Cost-effectiveness estimates: extrapolation of long term data pERC discussed the Economic Guidance Panel's best estimate of the incremental cost-effectiveness ratio in patients naïve to ipilimumab treatment and patients previously treated with ipilimumab and BRAF mutation targeted therapies.
 In both settings, pERC accepted the EGP's reanalysis estimates and concluded that pembrolizumab is not cost effective.
 The main factor influencing the estimates for cost-effectiveness was the long term extrapolation of the OS data. pERC discussed the short duration of follow up available for both studies and the submitter's assumption of lasting benefit with pembrolizumab in a proportion of patients, similar to benefit observed with previous immunotherapies.
 In the absence of longer term data, pERC was unable to accept this assumption of prolonged benefit and agreed with the EGP's use of alternative data sources to extrapolate survival in both settings.
 This adjustment had a substantial impact on the ICER.
+In addition to the substantial cost difference between pembrolizumab and best supportive care/dacarbazine, the extrapolations in survival benefit which the EGP adjusted for, by using alternative data sources, had a more pronounced impact in the previously treated population resulting in a wider range of incremental cost effectiveness ratio estimates.